neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 We strive to resolve all problems quickly and publicize any discoveries after their resolution.

-## Neon's Private Bug Bounty Program with Hackerone
+## Bug bounty program with HackerOne

-Neon now has a private bug bounty program!
-If you identify a vulnerability, you can report it using our submission [form](https://hackerone.com/8777433c-7051-4c92-aed4-430278521656/embedded_submissions/new).
+Neon offers a private bug bounty program.
+If you discover a vulnerability, report it using our submission [form](https://hackerone.com/8777433c-7051-4c92-aed4-430278521656/embedded_submissions/new).

 ## How to disclose vulnerabilities